SeqWare/seqware/seqware-queryengine-legacy/README.md

 DESCRIPTION

+This project is the legacy seqware query engine, which is currently being used as a guide to and an inspiration for the current seqware query engine.

 Everything beyond this point is fairly dated, probably quite out of date and not helpful (we're not using ant anymore for example).
 It was originally written in 2009 and a lot has changed since then...